 #3 You can include your immediate family (children under 21) within your application.

 #4 School-aged children become eligible to apply for local school options.
-With a robust curriculum, and a price point that can be very appealing compared to the internatinal school system, PRs have a larger pool of school options – international and local alike – to choose from.
+These options offer a robust curriculum and a price point that can be very appealing compared to the international school system; it also means Permanent Residents have a much larger pool of school options – international and local – to choose from.

 #5 Your parents are eligible for long-term visas when they visit.